Nutty News

 Nutty News is a 1942 Warner Bros.
 Looney Tunes cartoon directed by Bob Clampett.
 The short was released on May 23, 1942.
 Elmer Fudd's voice can be heard as the unseen narrator.

+Plot

+Elmer Fudd greets the audience and tells recent news covering: hunting season opens in the Rocky Mountains; a scientific study that reveals the secrets of life; fireflies in Eastern states; Frank Putty, the famous artist; and new safety signs, among other things.